rschererstm/fragility_chess/README.md

-# Chess Fragility Score and Engine Evaluations
+# Chess Fragility Score in Chess

 This repository provides a Python script that reads a single chess game from a PGN file and computes: